 - The City is developing an Energy Information System which will track and report on energy use, and provide a public-facing dashboard for interested viewers.

-- In 2019 the City will complete a detailed Municipal Energy Plan, which will identify specific energy-saving measures to be taken at its facilities.
+- In 2019 the City completed a detailed Municipal Energy Plan, which identified specific energy-saving measures to be taken at its facilities.

 In addition, City leaders are committed to working with the community to save energy and transition to cleaner energy options.